-FY 2022/23 Objective: Complete preliminary design and negotiate contract for final design.
+FY 2022/232023/24 Objective: Complete Continue the to work on preliminary design with design option to minimize view and impacts for Council's consideration and negotiate contract for final design.

-- Install story poles. - Perform final design and engineering on preferred alternative. - Perform environmental clearance studies. - Prepare for submittal of a Coastal Development Permit to the California Coastal Commission. - Obtain discretionary permits (DRP/SDP). - Explore availability of grant funding and apply for appropriate grants.
+- Install story poles based on updated design and provide photo simulations for Council's consideration. - Perform final design and engineering on preferred alternative. - Perform environmental clearance studies. - Prepare for submittal of a Coastal Development Permit to the California Coastal Commission.

-Estimated Costs: It is estimated that approximately \$540,000 will be required to complete design.
-However, the design of the project is being performed in two additional phases with the currently funded Phase II (Preliminary Engineering) estimated to cost approximately \$140,000 for 30% design including Coastal
+- Obtain discretionary permits (DRP/SDP). - Explore availability of grant funding and apply for appropriate grants.

-Development Permit.
+Estimated Costs: It is estimated that approximately \$540,000450,000 will be required to complete design.
+However, the design of the project is being performed in two additional phases with the currently funded Phase II (Preliminary Engineering) estimated to cost approximately \$140,000 for 30% design including Coastal Development Permit.
 Phase III (Final Design) would prepare construction level drawings and specification for bidding purposes.
 An estimated cost for Phase III is approximately \$400,000.